Hello! Click on one of our members below to chat on Whatsapp

 (*Itinerary courtesy of SAM TRAVEL)

 Our adventure starts at 6 am!
-Your guide will pick you up at your Cusco hotel in our private van for the drive to Ollantaytambo where you have time for breakfast.
+The guide will pick you up at the Cusco hotel in our private van for the drive to Ollantaytambo where you have a short time for breakfast.
 Then we drive by uphill to reach Malaga pass, (4,350m/14,357ft), where we have a few minutes to prepare our biking equipment and ourselves before we start our 3-hour journey, cycling downhill towards Santa Maria (1,500m/4,950ft).
-You will enjoy the different microclimates such as the highland, cloud forest, rainforest and the two stunning archaeological sites of Incatambo and Wamanmarca.
-In the afternoon, we will be able to raft in the Urubamba River for two hours, then back to our countryside lodge for tea, appetizers and dinner.
+Enjoy the different microclimates such as the highland, cloud forest, rainforest and the two stunning archaeological sites of Incatambo and Wamanmarca.
+In the afternoon, be able to raft in the Urubamba River for two hours, then back to our countryside lodge for tea, appetizers and dinner.

-Today after an early breakfast, we walk for seven hours through the rainforest, enjoying a myriad of fruit plantations such as avocados, maniocs, oranges, mangoes, cacao, coffee and coca shrubs.
-We arrive at Quellomayu for lunch.
-Then we walk up a moderate hill through a portion of the original Inca trail towards the hot springs of Cocalmayu.
-Once we arrive, we will enjoy the medicinal hot springs and relaxing after our long walk.
+Today after an early breakfast, walk for seven hours through the rainforest, enjoying a myriad of fruit plantations such as avocados, maniocs, oranges, mangoes, cacao, coffee and coca shrubs.
+Arrive at Quellomayu for lunch.
+Then we walk up a moderate hill through a portion of the original Inca Trail towards the hot springs of Cocalmayu.
+Once we arrive, enjoy the medicinal hot springs and relaxing after our long walk.
 Afterwards we drive to Santa Teresa where we spend the night at our country lodge.

 At Aguas Calientes, after we check into our hotel, there will be time for sightseeing or shopping in this picturesque little town.
 We enjoy dinner together in a restaurant before we turn in for the night.

 This is the day you’ve been waiting for!
-After an early breakfast at your hotel, you’ll take one of the first busses up to Machu Picchu, so that you can be there to witness the sunrise.
+After an early breakfast at your hotel, take one of the first buses up to Machu Picchu, to witness the sunrise.
 It is a truly extraordinary site and not something you’ll want to miss!
 Your guide will give you a tour, which takes about two hours.
-You will see most of the important parts of Machu Picchu Citadel.
-You will also learn about how Machu Picchu is divided into three sectors: agricultural, residential and religious.
+See most of the important parts of Machu Picchu Citadel.
+Also learn about how Machu Picchu is divided into three sectors: agricultural, residential and religious.

-After your tour, those who have booked in advance for an extra hike up Huayna Picchu will have time to enjoy those views on their own.
-When you have had your fill of the exceptional views of Machu Picchu, you will take the bus back down to Aguas Calientes for lunch (not included).
+When you have had your fill of the exceptional views of Machu Picchu, take the bus back down to Aguas Calientes for lunch (not included).
 Depending on your train departure time, you may also have time for some shopping, sightseeing or a visit to the museum or hot springs.

 The trek naturally appeals to the adventurous types who like thrilling adrenaline-filled experiences.
 Booking the Jungle Trail through a tour company allows you to do multiple activities in a few short days.